Trapezoid Area Calculator

 • Gable end of a house with a kneewall.
 A two-story house with a partial roof slope creates trapezoidal wall sections.

 • Retaining wall cross-section.
-Most retaining walls are wider at the base than at the top — a trapezoidal cross-section.
-The area of that cross-section, times the wall length, gives concrete volume.
+Almost every retaining wall is wider at the base than at the top, which makes the section a trapezoid.
+That area times the wall length gives the concrete volume.

 • Stage and concert venues.
-Many auditoriums fan outward from a stage — trapezoidal floor plans give better sightlines than rectangles.
+Auditoriums that fan outward from the stage have trapezoidal floor plans, which give better sightlines than a rectangle of the same area.

-• Garden bed planters with sloped sides (often used for raised beds with a wider bottom for stability).
+• Garden bed planters with sloped sides, usually a wider bottom for stability.

 • Roof gambrel sections on a barn-style roof.
-The lower steep section is trapezoidal.
+The lower, steeper section is a trapezoid.

 You’re pouring a concrete retaining wall 50 ft long.
 The cross-section is a trapezoid: 24 in wide at the base, 12 in wide at the top, and 4 ft (48 in) tall.
 Cross-section area = 0.5 × (12 + 24) × 48 = 864 sq in = 6 sq ft.
 Total concrete volume = 6 × 50 = 300 cubic feet = 11.1 cubic yards.
 Concrete is sold by the cubic yard, so order 12 to have a slight margin.